 Priority #5: Communicate With the Self-Anointed, Self-Appointed Media: New and Old; Citizen Journalists Who Opt In; and Other Communications Organizations

 Terrible events will be followed by terrible stories.
-How you behave and how responsive you can be will determine the tone and quality of media coverage your organization receives and deserves.
+How you behave and respond will determine the tone and quality of media coverage your organization receives and deserves.
 An empathetic, prompt, professional approach will help to ensure the best possible coverage under the circumstances.

 To prepare for and be ready to accommodate the extraordinary demands of many publics when crises occur, it is crucial to establish a crisis communication policy, as the impact of social media and traditional media relations requirements have become very similar.
-However, some fundamental rules remain crucial and should be applied:
+However, some fundamental rules remain crucial and should be applied.
+For instance,

 - All crises are local and, therefore, local media, audiences, victims, and those directly affected must take precedence over all other interests, including national media.

 - The web is the greatest and most powerful tool for dealing with all media response situations.
-The impact of the web is powerful, immediate, 24/7, can help manage the messages and calm things down.
+However, the impact of the web can also be very powerful.
+That is why it is important to use the web as an immediate, 24/7, tool to manage messages.

 - What we do know is the response procedure and process that we’ll be undertaking.
 This we can talk about until more reliable information is obtained.

-Communicators need to be ready to constantly and continuously update the information they’re receiving to accommodate both the search for truth and the interim satisfaction of every stakeholder group, victim, affected bystander, and government official.
+Communicators need to be ready to constantly and continuously update the information they’re receiving.
+This is so that they can accommodate both the search for truth and the interim satisfaction of every stakeholder group, victim, affected bystander, and government official.
 This is truly why we call it crisis communication.